 In Fig. 3(e), we compare hybrid and PC attacks under a similar average jamming power constraint.
-We observe that the hybrid attacks outperform PC attacks with respect to the sumrate.
-Moreover, as the number of antennas at the attacker increases, the sum-rate slightly decreases for the hybrid attack.
+We observe that as the number of antennas at the attacker increases, the sum-rate slightly decreases for the hybrid attack.
 Note that the hybrid attacks utilizes multiple antennas, whereas PC attacks use a single-antenna.
+Interestingly, even though the hybrid attacks outperform PC attacks with respect to the sum-rate, a larger number of antennas at the attacker does not lead to more powerful attacks.
 EVPI for the hybrid attacks is around 60 Mbps, which is much higher than the one for PC attacks.
 The reason is that the hybrid attack includes one more source of uncertainty due to the channels between Bobs and the attacker.

 Another important result is that attacking only downlink data transmissions (no jamming during pilot transmission phase) does not have as a great of an impact on performance as the impact of the PC attack.